sravana9/e42-website/README.md

 ## MADHU SRAVANA VALLI
 [This is my website](https://sravana9.github.io/e42-website/)
 ![git](https://cdn.educba.com/academy/wp-content/uploads/2019/03/Introduction-To-GIT.png)
-## Steps to follow to create a website and cofigure to github
+## Steps to create a website and cofigure to github

 - open Git Bash
 - change directory to the folder you created enahnce42